Residence Hall Policies

 We want you and the rest of the university community to flourish and thrive.
-That won't happen unless we set up rules and limitations on what can occur on campus.
-You've accomplished a lot by becoming a student at Mason.
-We expect you to uphold and maintain the highest of standards; we believe in you.
+That won't happen unless we set up policies and limitations on what can occur on campus.
+We expect you to uphold and maintain the highest of standards.
+You've accomplished a lot by becoming a student at Mason, so we believe in you.

 When you become a resident, you sign our Housing Agreement (PDF).
 Take a moment to read it, as it contains the terms and conditions that you're expected to follow while you live here.

-Violations of the Student Code of Conduct (PDF) or Residence Life Standards in the handbook may be referred to the Student Conduct Office or the Residential Adjudication Board (ResBoard) for adjudication.
+Violations of the Student Code of Conduct or Residence Life Standards in the Residential Student Handbook may be referred to the Student Conduct Office or the Residential Adjudication Board (ResBoard) for adjudication.
 Mason has a process in place to resolve conduct cases.
 To learn more about the Conduct Process, we encourage you to go to the Office of Student Conduct’s website.
 There you will learn more about the Conduct Process and the appeals process.